chloealbright/DevHiveMind/Algorithms & Data Structures/Problem-solving Regimen.md

 2. [[AlgoFlow#**Brute Force Algorithm** | Bruteforce]] **Solution**:
 	- Come up with a Bruteforce solution to gain insight into the problem's dynamics.
-	- Break the problem down until you understand it think about the [[Attributes of Data]] being passed.
+	- Break the problem down until you understand it think about the [[Algo pathway | Attributes of Data]] being passed.

 3. [[AlgoFlow#**Naïve Algorithm** | Naive]] **Solution**:
 	- Develop a naive solution, distinct from the Bruteforce approach.